bc-intro-to-robotics/bc-intro-to-robotics.github.io/index.md

 In class:
   - Take reading quiz, Q01.
-  - Complete [Lab L2: RoboLab](https://moodle.berea.edu/mod/assign/view.php?id=695444) Then Submit pdf in Moodle to completed document.
+  - Begin [Lab L2: RoboLab](https://moodle.berea.edu/mod/assign/view.php?id=695444).
+We will complete this in class next time.

 After class:
   - Complete and submit Assignment [A02: What are robots and what are they good for](https://docs.google.com/document/d/1lK9ENCZ1XHL-UnwEWkYKgag-gD_pKgMaWNNgvQ3c0hw/edit?usp=sharing)